2025 Mid-Year Report

 Listening Campaign

-AIM is launching a powerful listening campaign in congregations, schools, unions, and other groups across our county through the end of 2025.
-We invite you to participate in this transformative opportunity to develop your institution and build power for change!
+AIM is launching a powerful listening campaign with congregations, schools, unions, and other groups for the rest of this year.
+We aim to listen to thousands of people in Montgomery County and statewide by the end of 2025.
+We invite you to participate in this pivotal opportunity to develop your institution and build power for change!
 Reach out to your local organizer or contact us at: admin@actioninmontgomery.org.

 AIM’s 25th Anniversary